Baby Scoop Era: In Canada

 Canada's "Baby Scoop Era" refers to the postwar period from 1945 to 1988, when over 400,000 unmarried pregnant girls, mostly aged 15–19, were targeted for their yet-to-be-born infants, because they were unmarried with a child.
 A large number of these young women were housed in maternity group homes, which were managed by religious orders, such as the Salvation Army, the Catholic Church, the United Church and the Anglican Church etc. These maternity "homes" were heavily funded by the Canadian government.
 There were over 70 maternity homes in Canada which housed between 20 and 200 pregnant women at a time.
-In Canadian maternity "homes" and hospitals, up to 100% of newborns were removed from their legal mothers after birth and given up for adoption purposes.
+In Canadian maternity "homes" and hospitals, up to 100% of newborns were removed from their legal mothers after birth and placed for adoption.
 These newborns were taken under a Health and Welfare protocol.

 Some professionals of the era considered that the punishment of the mother for her transgression was an important part of the process.
 Dr. Marion Hilliard of Women's College Hospital was quoted in 1956 saying: The father plays absolutely no part in this.
 That is part of her rehabilitation.
 When she renounces her child for its own good, the unwed mother has learned a lot.
 She has learned an important human value.
-She has learned to pay the price of her misdemeanor, and this alone, if punishment is needed, is punishment enough...We must go back to a primary set of values and the discipline that starts with the very small child.The term Baby Scoop Era is similar to the term Sixties Scoop, which was coined by Patrick Johnston, author of Native Children and the Child Welfare System.
+She has learned to pay the price of her misdemeanor, and this alone, if punishment is needed, is punishment enough...We must go back to a primary set of values and the discipline that starts with the very small child.The term Baby Scoop Era parallels the term Sixties Scoop, which was coined by Patrick Johnston, author of Native Children and the Child Welfare System.
 "Sixties Scoop" refers to the Canadian practice, beginning in the 1950s and continuing until the late 1980s, of apprehending unusually high numbers of Native children over the age of 5 years old from their families and fostering or adopting them out.
-A similar event happened in Australia where Aboriginal children, sometimes referred to as the Stolen Generation, were removed from their families and placed into internment camps, orphanages and other institutions.

 In Australia

-A similar period of forced adoption, also known as the "White Stolen Generations", also occurred in Australia.
+A similar event happened in Australia where Aboriginal children, sometimes referred to as the Stolen Generation, were removed from their families and placed into internment camps, orphanages and other institutions.
+Similar policies of forced adoption towards the children of unmarried mothers of European descent (known as the "White Stolen Generations" to distinguish them from the Aboriginal children), occurred as well.
 It is generally understood that a decline of adoption during the 1970s was linked to a 1973 law providing for financial assistance to single parents.